Your header is the first thing people see when they land on your website. For…

 Use a Text Editor With Built-in FTP

-That’s not that bad is it?
+That’s not that bad, is it?
 But, there is an even easier way to edit your files.
-Use a text editor that has built in FTP capability.
+Use a text editor that has built-in FTP capability.
 Now, I use Mac, and I am only comfortable giving suggestions for software that I have used.
 For that reason, the next two programs I recommend are going to be for Mac.
 There are suitable solutions for PC also, but I will allow others to recommend their favorite text editors in the comments.

 With that said, I recommend two programs for Mac – Espresso and TextWrangler.

-- Multiple undos
+- Multiple undo

 - State save if you accidentally quit the program